loft-demos/vcluster-platform-demo-app-template/vcluster-platform-demo-generator.md

 - Argo CD installed via a vCluster Platform App that is part of the _vCluster Platform Demo_ virtual cluster template, along with Crossplane creation of GitHub webhooks for the generated repository (copy of this repository)
 - Crossplane installed via a vCluster Platform App that is part of the _vCluster Platform Demo_ virtual cluster template (used to create GitHub webhooks and configure repo level GitHub Actions secrete and environment variables)
 - A dynamically generated Argo CD cluster `Secret` that controls what vCluster use case examples get installed into the vCluster Platform Demo environment

+### `vind` Mode

+The `vind` path is the best fit when you want a self-contained demo environment that does not depend on the Demo Generator parent platform.

+The current `vind` implementation in this repo provides:

+- a repo-specific [`vind-demo-cluster/vcluster.yaml`](./vind-demo-cluster/vcluster.yaml) for bootstrapping Argo CD and External Secrets Operator
+- a documented 1Password + ESO secret bootstrap model in [the `vind` guide](./vind-demo-cluster/README.md) and [secret contract](./docs/secret-contract.md)
+- a first-pass local-contained overlay for embedded Forgejo / Gitea-compatible Git hosting at [`vcluster-gitops/overlays/local-contained`](./vcluster-gitops/overlays/local-contained/README.md)
+- an OrbStack-specific local domain proxy setup at [`vind-demo-cluster/orbstack-domains`](./vind-demo-cluster/orbstack-domains)
+- a Cloudflare Tunnel template for public GitHub-backed fallback demos at [`vind-demo-cluster/cloudflare-tunnel.yaml`](./vind-demo-cluster/cloudflare-tunnel.yaml)

+In this mode, the main bootstrap sequence is:

+1. start `vind`
+2. install Argo CD and ESO from `vind-demo-cluster/vcluster.yaml`
+3. install vCluster Platform into the `vind` cluster
+4. bootstrap secrets with ESO
+5. bootstrap the repo into Forgejo and apply GitOps from this repo

+What the `vind` path does not currently replace end to end:

+- Crossplane GitHub provider flows
+- all GHCR-specific flows
+- the Demo Generator's automatic repo creation and cleanup behavior

 ### Secrets Management for vCluster Platform Demo Generator